-- Mesothelioma Applied Research Foundation: This non-profit organization is dedicated to finding a cure for mesothelioma.
+- Mesothelioma Applied Research Foundation: The Meso Foundation is dedicated to finding a cure for mesothelioma.
 You can make a general donation or one specifically in honor of a loved one who is sick or has died.

-- Veterans Affairs Hospitals: The United States Department of Veterans Affairs allows donors to choose which hospital or health care clinic receives their donation.
+- Veterans Affairs Hospitals: The United States Department of Veterans Affairs (VA) allows donors to choose which hospital or health care clinic receives their donation.
 Several VA hospitals specifically treat veterans with mesothelioma.

-These are just two of many groups or hospitals that accept donations.
-You can discuss your donation options with your family to decide which organization(s) you would like to donate to this year.
+You can discuss with your family to decide which organization(s) you would like to donate to this year.

 You can order care packages for veterans or military personnel currently serving.
 These care packages can help veterans and service members know they are still remembered.